 The Department of Libraries is currently shifting from using Skype for webinars to Microsoft Teams.
 It is a very similar product, but there are a few interface and process differences.
 If this is your first time on a Teams Meeting, it may take a couple of minutes to get everything set.
-Note – You do not need the full Microsoft Teams program.
+Note - You do not need a Microsoft account.

 Click the link presented.
 Note - you can do this ahead of time (even days before the meeting), if you want to verify that you can connect.
 Once things are working, just leave the meeting.

-It will ask if you want to download the app (a small helper app, not unlike with Skype or Zoom), or if you’d prefer to use your browser (if you use Chrome or Microsoft Edge).
+It will ask if you want to download the Teams app, or if you’d prefer to use your browser (if you use Chrome or Microsoft Edge).
 The app is probably a slightly better experience, but it should work either way.
 Some browsers (such as Firefox) will not work without the app.
 Note – if you have an older operating system (for example, pre-2015 Mac), you may find that neither the App nor the most up-to-date browser you can run will work.

 Once you download the app, go in to downloads on your browser, and run it.
 It will let you know that it is installing, and once complete, will bring you to the join screen.
 You will only need to do this the first time you install the app.

 If you’re using your browser to participate, it may ask to use your camera and microphone.
 If you choose to not allow, then they won’t work within Teams.